brucemwarren/100-days-of-code/log.md

 I did download VS Code as well.
 I figure it will be helpful in tossing off some other projects that I feel like.
 Thankfully, I am ahead of the game with school as well.
 2018 is under way and well formed so far.

+### Day 5: 10 January 2018

+**Today's Progress**: I took a light day today.
+Made some basic progress on the tribute page.

+**Thoughts**: I wanted to spend a little time with the Mrs. and get a few things done.
+No regrets.
+Made a very basic start, just the background, title, and subtitle, but a start still.
+I did cheat.
+I wasn't sure how the template made their site look like it did, so I peeked at the code and discovered "jumbotron".
+I am not even counting that as cheating, really, because I still learned.
+I could have done the same without that, but I preferred the current look.

+**Link to tribute page WIP**: [On CodePen](https://codepen.io/brucemwarren/pen/MrVObQ)

 ### Template:

 **Link(s) to work**: [Calculator App](http://www.example.com)